Compliance Best Practices: 5 Steps to Demonstrating Incident Response Readiness

 Ensuring these requirements are included in guidance given to crisis management teams keeps them aware of the need to maintain compliance in stressful situations.

-Step 4: Ensure Incident Response Readiness with Frequent Training and Practice
+Step 4: Ensure Incident Response Readiness with Frequent Training and Practice for the Incident Response Team

 However, training alone is insufficient to respond effectively to many types of incidents.
 That’s why practicing individual steps or overarching processes like communicating is so critical.
 For example, you can set up simulated environments and tabletop exercises that replicate a cyber attack to give teams a tangible way to practice response plans.